jasmingacic/terraform-provider-nks/website/docs/d/nks_workspace.html.markdown

 # nks\_workspace

-The workspaces data source can be used to automatically look up your configured cloud provider workspaces, based on the API token your used in the provider.
-Optionally, you can supply an organization ID as well that will be used.
+The workspace data source can be used to automatically look up workspace.

 ## Example Usage